vanus-labs/vanus-connect/connectors/source-http/README.md

 A [Vance Connector][vc] which transforms HTTP requests to CloudEvents and deliver them to the target URL.

-## User guidelines
+## User Guidelines

-### Connector introduction
+### Connector Introduction

-The HTTP-Source is a [Vance Connector][vc] which aims to generate CloudEvents in a way that wraps all headers and body of the original request into the `data` field of a new CloudEvent.
+The HTTP Source is a [Vance Connector][vc] which aims to generate CloudEvents in a way that wraps all headers and body of the original request into the `data` field of a new CloudEvent.

 For example, if an original request looks like: